The secrets to cheap last-minute flight deals: Here’s how to save

 Be sure to compare the airfare you found on Google Flights with the prices on the bank portal.
 They’re usually the same, but if not, it’s worth a call to see if you can get the same rate.

-Here’s one more angle if you have certain AMEX Delta cards, like the Gold Delta SkyMiles® Credit Card from American Express or Platinum Delta SkyMiles® Business Credit Card from American Express.
+Here’s one more angle if you have certain Amex Delta cards, like the Delta SkyMiles® Gold American Express Card.
 Cardholders can use their Delta miles through Pay With Miles at a rate of 1 cent per mile toward paid tickets.
 It’s handy if you can’t find award seats, but you’ll spend a lot of miles for expensive tickets.

-This trick is most useful for folks who are planning a spontaneous vacation or a family trip at short notice.
-Perhaps you weren’t able to hammer out plans for Spring Break and are just looking for anywhere cheap to take a trip, or want to book a package deal at a discount.
+This trick is most useful for those who are planning a spontaneous vacation or a family trip at short notice.
+Perhaps you weren’t able to hammer out plans for summer vacation and are just looking for anywhere cheap to take a trip, or want to book a package deal at a discount.

 As with any booking, it’s worth taking a few minutes to compare prices elsewhere just to make sure you’re getting a good deal.
-And remember, you can “erase” purchases made with online travel agencies with miles from the Capital One® Venture® Rewards Credit Card.
+And remember, you can “erase” purchases made with online travel agencies with miles from the Capital One Venture.

 Or, pay with your Chase Sapphire Reserve – you’ll get up to $300 in annual travel credit for purchases with airlines, hotels, online travel agencies, and more.

 Yes, booking airfare at short notice can be pricey, but with miles and points from the best travel credit cards (and a few tricks), you can save money and get deals on last-minute flights.
-Here’s what you can do to score cheap (or free) last-minute airfare, you can take steps such as:
+To score cheap (or free) last-minute airfare, you can take steps such as:

 - Don’t assume – start with Google Flights to see if there are still cheap seats (and set your expectations for what airlines are charging)

-- Redeem airline miles for award flights (if you have transferable points from cards like the Chase Sapphire Preferred or Citi Premier, you’ll have more flexibility)
+- Redeem airline miles for award flights (if you have transferable points from cards like the Chase Sapphire Preferred, you’ll have more flexibility)

 - Use flexible bank points to book paid flights with no blackout dates (Capital One® Venture® Rewards Credit Card is one of your easiest options)